bruce-hill/tomo/docs/lists.md

 ## Indexing

-Array values are accessed using square bracket indexing.
-Since arrays are 1-indexed, the index `1` corresponds to the first item in the array.
-Negative indices are used to refer to items from the back of the array, so `-1` is the last item, `-2` is the second-to-last, and so on.
+List values are accessed using square bracket indexing.
+Since lists are 1-indexed, the index `1` corresponds to the first item in the list.
+Negative indices are used to refer to items from the back of the list, so `-1` is the last item, `-2` is the second-to-last, and so on.

 ```tomo